speddings/crime_housing_analysis/technology.md

-# Technologies Used
+# Technologies

 ## Data Cleaning and Analysis
-### Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+### Python, Pandas, and uszipcode module were used to clean the data and perform an exploratory analysis in Jupyter Notebook.

 ## Database Storage
-### Mongo is the database we intend to use, and we will display our data with Tableau.
+### SQL is the database we intend to use, and we will display our data with Tableau.

 ## Machine Learning
 ### SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is neural networks.
-Extra ML verbiage here.
+We plan to start with Random Forest Classifer as it does well with a large number of features and is less likely to be overfitted than neural networks.
+If time allows we will utilize neural networks also.

 ## Dashboard
 ### We plan to use Tableau to visualize our data and tell our data story.